FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

    :align: center
    :width: 6in

-.. centered:: Figure 5.5-7 Schematic diagram of electrical interface of FR robot easy manufacturing control box
+.. centered:: Figure 5.5-7 Schematic diagram of electrical interface of FR robot integrated mini control box

 Take Dynatec servo driver FD100-750C as an example, Figure 5.5-8 is the schematic diagram of the driver panel terminal, Figure 5.5-9 is the definition of the X3A-IN terminal of FD100-750C, when the robot is configured to communicate with the FD100-750C servo extension shaft, Connect the 485-A0 and 485-B0 terminals on the control box to pins 4 and 5 of the X3A-IN terminal of the driver.